joshuapekera/angular-design/README.md

     *   Has no dynamic functionality currently
 *   `assets/linker/main.less` is the main stylesheet
     *   Contains basic stylings so that the main view looks sensible for a chat application

+## Tasks

+This app needs to have basic functionality on the client in order to function as a chat application.

+*   Need to be able to add lines to chat
+    *   Must architect feature in such a way that plugging in the syncing of text displayed via Socket.io is as painless as possible
+*   Need to implement collapsing the navbar via alternative mechanism (due to the lack of inclusion of Bootstrap's JS)